 Dr. Alexes Hazen has years of experience doing transgender mastectomies and is considered a top surgery expert.
-Dr. Hazen has written papers for peer review journals on both technique and outcomes for these procedures.
-Additionally Dr. Hazen listens to your particular desires for how you want your chest to look and tries to deliver that result to you.
-Her staff makes you feel comfortable, respected and safe.
+Dr. Hazen has written papers for peer review journals on both techniques and outcomes for these procedures.
+Additionally, Dr. Hazen listens to your particular desires for how you want your chest to look and tries to deliver that result to you.
+Her staff makes you feel comfortable, respected, and safe.

 What to Expect From Your Consultation

 After welcoming you, Dr. Hazen takes a thorough look at your medical history and conditions, including your hospitalizations and medications taken.
 A physical exam is performed.
 Your goals and desires for surgery are fully explored, and Dr. Hazen gives a comprehensive explanation of the surgical procedures that are possible for you, including complications and risks.
 She describes your special recovery process.
 Now, you have the option to have your pre-operative photos taken (saves a visit).
 Dr. Hazen and you may explore any issues that are blocking or interfering with the surgery actually happening, including anxieties around it.
 Then a plan is made with a timeline.
 Should the surgery not be covered by insurance, you'll be informed about the estimated costs for surgery and anesthesia.